Enumeration of Bi-commutative AG-groupoids

 \section{Abstract}

-We introduce left, right and bi-commutative AG-groupoids.
-We provide a method to test an arbitrary table of AG-groupoid for these AG-groupoids and explore some of their general properties.
-Further we study some properties of ideals in these AG-groupoids and decompose left commutative AG-groupoids by introducing some congruences on these AG-groupoids.
+In this paper we introduce (left, right) bi-commutative AG-group$-$ \\ oids and provide a simple method to test whether an arbitrary AG-groupoid is bi-commutative AG-groupoid or not.
+We also explore some of the general properties of these AG-groupoids.
+Further we introduce and study some properties of ideals in these AG-groupoids and decompose left commutative AG-groupoids by defining some congruences on these AG-groupoids.